lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 (This is actually the Γ-X gap; the true gap is 0.44 eV as can be seen by running lmf with a fine k mesh).
 - Changing k mesh:
 We want the calculation to run quickly so let's use a coarser 3x3x3 mesh.
 Change NKABC in the ctrl file and rerun the lmfgwd command.
 The GWinput file
+- Adding floating orbitals
+Note  that the basis set for this calculation isn't quite converged.
+For Si this is not much of an issue but it can matter a bit for other materials (making errors of order 0.1 eV).
+The atom-centered LMTO basis set is sufficient for LDA calculations, but it is not quite adequate for GW (work is in progress for a next-generation basis which should address this limitation).
+To make the basis complete you should add floating orbitals (you cannot add (you cannot add APWs in the QSGW context because the self-energy interpolator does not work with delocalized orbitals).
+Floating orbitals are like the empty spheres often required by the ASA, but they have no augmentation radius.
+You can automatically locate them using lmchk (the same way the empty sphere locator works for the ASA).